Personal Health Savings Account (HSA)

 - Who Can Open an HSA?

-- Who is Covered by an HSA?
+- Who is Covered by a Health Savings Account (HSA)?

 - What are the Benefits of an HSA?